rameshkumar-rk/rameshkumar-rk/README.md

 - 🌱 I’m currently learning JS Frameworks
 - 🤔 I’m looking for help with Web Security
 - 💬 Ask me about Python,Js or  any Tech related stuff
-- ⚡ Fun fact: I spend 16 hours with my Laptop
+- ⚡ Fun fact: I spend 16 hours a day with my Laptop

 ### Connect with me: